chrismsimpson/NeuMK10/README.md

 ## Stage 0

-This current attempt is the tenth serious one at building this thing.
-I have vacillated over which language to start with and in my indecision have settled at two:
+Having vacillated over which language to start with and in my indecision have settled at two:
-- C# - It's a very good toolchain, and Neu needn't inherit any of the properties of the language used to implement Stage 0.
-That does mean ruling out any .NET shortcuts (nothing managed, no .dlls, no CLR etc.).
-The toolchain for Neu will be heavily influenced by the `dotnet` one.
+- C# - I want to get it done this century.
 - C - The purest of academics will simply only accept C (i.e. not even C++).
-This is a possible answer to such critics, however I have no serious plan to do this, I have some thoughts (read: ill informed opinions) about things like treating char strictly like a byte and how UTF-8 ought be handled.
+This is a possible answer to such critics, however I have no serious plan to do this, I merely have some thoughts (read: ill informed opinions) about things like treating char strictly like a byte and how UTF-8 ought be handled.
 Contributions definitely welcome here.
 Neu Mks 4 - 9 are all in C, and I have yet to rationalise down that code into this repo.

 ## Disclaimer